railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

    :scale: 50
    :align: center

-   *Change in stock for a product managed as :guilabel:`Make to Order`*
+   *Change in stock for a product managed as Make to Order*

 .. note:: Logistical Methods